-|Mr. Michael D. Popielec||CEO, Pres & Director||917.87k||N/A||1962|
+|Mr. Michael D. Popielec||CEO, Pres & Director||625.47k||N/A||1962|

 |Mr. Philip A. Fain||CFO, Treasurer & Corp.
-Sec.||496.24k||N/A||1955|
+Sec.||382.67k||N/A||1955|

-Ultralife Corporation designs, manufactures, installs, and maintains power, and communication and electronic systems for government, defense, and commercial sectors worldwide.
+Ultralife Corporation, together with its subsidiaries, designs, manufactures, installs, and maintains power, and communication and electronics systems worldwide.
+The company serves government, defense, and commercial sectors.
 The company operates in two segments, Battery & Energy Products and Communications Systems.
-The Battery & Energy Products segment offers lithium 9-volt, cylindrical, thin lithium manganese dioxide, rechargeable, and other non-rechargeable batteries; lithium ion cells, multi-kilowatt module lithium ion battery systems, and uninterruptable power supplies; and rugged military and commercial battery charging systems and accessories, including smart chargers, multi-bay charging systems, and various cables.
+The Battery & Energy Products segment offers lithium 9-volt, cylindrical, thin lithium manganese dioxide, rechargeable, and other non-rechargeable batteries; lithium-ion cells, multi-kilowatt module lithium ion battery systems, and uninterruptable power supplies; and rugged military and commercial battery charging systems and accessories, including smart chargers, multi-bay charging systems, and various cables.
 The Communications Systems segment provides communications systems and accessories to support military communications systems, such as radio frequency amplifiers, power supplies and cables, connector assemblies, amplified speakers, equipment mounts, case equipment, man-portable systems, and integrated communication systems for fixed or vehicle applications comprising vehicle adapters, vehicle installed power enhanced rifleman appliquÃ© systems, and SATCOM systems.
-The segment's military communications systems and accessories are designed to enhance and extend the operation of communications equipment, such as vehicle-mounted, manpack, and handheld transceivers.
-It sells its products under the Ultralife, Lithium Power, McDowell Research, AMTI, ABLE, ACCUTRONICS, ACCUPRO, and ENTELLION brands through original equipment manufacturers, and industrial and defense supply distributors, as well as directly to the United States and international defense departments.
-In addition, the company sells its 9-volt battery to the broader consumer market through national and regional retail chains and Internet retailers.
-Ultralife Corporation was founded in 1990 and is headquartered in Newark, New York.
+This segment's military communications systems and accessories are designed to enhance and extend the operation of communications equipment, such as vehicle-mounted, manpack, and handheld transceivers.
+It sells its products under the Ultralife, Lithium Power, McDowell Research, AMTI, ABLE, ACCUTRONICS, ACCUPRO, ENTELLION, SWE Southwest Electronic Energy Group, SWE DRILL-DATA, and SWE SEASAFE brands through original equipment manufacturers, and industrial and defense supply distributors, as well as directly to the United States and international defense departments.
+In addition, the company sells its 9-volt battery to the broader consumer market through national and regional retail chains and online retailers.
+The company was founded in 1990 and is headquartered in Newark, New York.

-Ultralife Corporation’s ISS Governance QualityScore as of November 1, 2018 is 3.
-The pillar scores are Audit: 1; Board: 6; Shareholder Rights: 1; Compensation: 2.
+Ultralife Corporation’s ISS Governance QualityScore as of July 1, 2021 is 6.
+The pillar scores are Audit: 1; Board: 8; Shareholder Rights: 3; Compensation: 4.